maylogger/maylogger-stream-chatbox/README.md

 ### Step 4

-Click save settings
+Click "save settings" button.

 ### Step 5

-Find "Widget URL" on page top and go OBS create a browse source using this url.
+Find and copy the "Widget URL" at the top of page.
+Go OBS, create a browser source with "Widget URL".
+I highly recommend setting the "browser soruce" size to 800 x 1080 and placing it on the right edge of the screen canvas.